 In fact, unless your doctor tells you otherwise, you may need less protein than you think.
 In general, the average sedentary woman needs about 46 grams of protein a day, and average sedentary man needs 56 grams.

 Read more: How Much Protein Is Right For You?

 Ensure and Boost contain essential vitamins, but Boost provides some of them in larger amounts, including vitamins C, E, D, K, B6 and B12.
 Vitamins C and E are antioxidants that protect cells from free radical damage.

 Vitamin D helps you absorb calcium and is important for bone health.
 Vitamin K is needed for blood clotting and may help improve bone health in older adults.
 Adequate intakes of vitamins B6 and B12 are important for preventing anemia.

 Read more: Why Are Vitamins Important to Your Body?

 The mineral content of Ensure and Boost varies.
 Ensure has higher amounts of manganese and molybdenum, while Boost has higher amounts of zinc and phosphorus.
 Manganese is important for bone health and blood clotting.
 Molybdenum is needed for enzymatic reactions in the body.
 Zinc supports immune health and protein production.
 Phosphorus is necessary for the formation of bone and teeth.

 The one significant difference between Ensure and Boost Original is that Ensure contains 320 milligrams of omega-3 fatty acids, while Boost doesn't contain any.
-The American Heart Association recommends you eat two servings of fatty fish a week, which is equivalent to 250 milligrams of omega-3 fatty acids.
+The American Heart Association recommends that you eat two servings of fatty fish a week, which is equivalent to 250 milligrams of omega-3 fatty acids.

-- Abbott Nutrition: Ensure Nutrition Shake
+- Abbott Nutrition: Ensure® Original Therapeutic Nutrition Shake

-- Office of Dietary Supplements: Vitamin D
+- Office of Dietary Supplements: Zinc